-Action Status / Comments -------- -------------------

-- a. consider the protection requirements for the other systems that have notified their use of the 1544 - 1545 MHz band when designing their MEOSAR downlinks; - b. conduct investigations to identify other systems that have, or will have, started the coordination / notification process with the ITU prior to the respective MEOSAR provider, and consider the protection requirements for such systems when designing MEOSAR downlinks; and - c. initiate the formal ITU advance publication, coordination and notification process for their MEOSAR satellite network, in accordance with the procedures described in the Radio Regulations.

-Action Item 6.2: MEOSAR providers should study the issue of how many DASS and SAR/Glonass MEOSAR repeaters could be accommodated in the upper portion of the band without generating harmful interference to each other.

-Action Item 6.3: The Secretariat should forward any information regarding Koreasat downlink provided by Korea to the MEOSAR providers.

-- a. establish susceptibility / protection requirements for their MEOSAR downlinks; and - b. consider the possible interference from other systems, including inter MEOSAR satellite constellation interference, when designing their downlinks, and confirm whether the minimum performance required for compatibility with Cospas-Sarsat would still be satisfied while operating in the presence of interference from these systems.

-Action Item 6.5: MEOSAR providers should conduct analyses for inclusion in future revisions of this document, to refine the MEOSAR payload requirements provided at Annex F for enabling MEOLUTs to receive and process the downlink signals from multiple MEOSAR satellite constellations.

-Action Item 7.1: Cospas-Sarsat Participants should investigate, through trials where possible, the operational benefits and drawbacks that may be associated with distress alert acknowledgement services and return link services that control beacon transmissions.
+Action Status / Comments Action Item 6.1: MEOSAR providers should: a. consider the protection requirements for the other systems that have notified their use of the 1544 - 1545 MHz band when designing their MEOSAR downlinks; b. conduct investigations to identify other systems that have, or will have, started the coordination / notification process with the ITU prior to the respective MEOSAR provider, and consider the protection requirements for such systems when designing MEOSAR downlinks; and c. initiate the formal ITU advance publication, coordination and notification process for their MEOSAR satellite network, in accordance with the procedures described in the Radio Regulations.
+On-going Notification of SAR/Glonass frequencies has been made.
+Status of notification for SAR/Galileo frequencies to be investigated by France/ESA Action Item 6.2: MEOSAR providers should study the issue of how many DASS and SAR/Glonass MEOSAR repeaters could be accommodated in the upper portion of the band without generating harmful interference to each other.
+On going Action Item 6.3: The Secretariat should forward any information regarding Koreasat downlink provided by Korea to the MEOSAR providers.
+No information received from Korea Action Item 6.4: MEOSAR providers should: a. establish susceptibility / protection requirements for their MEOSAR downlinks; and b. consider the possible interference from other systems, including inter MEOSAR satellite constellation interference, when designing their downlinks, and confirm whether the minimum performance required for compatibility with Cospas-Sarsat would still be satisfied while operating in the presence of interference from these systems.
+Open Action Item 6.5: MEOSAR providers should conduct analyses for inclusion in future revisions of this document, to refine the MEOSAR payload requirements provided at Annex F for enabling MEOLUTs to receive and process the downlink signals from multiple MEOSAR satellite constellations.
+Open Action Item 7.1: Cospas-Sarsat Participants should investigate, through trials where possible, the operational benefits and drawbacks that may be associated with distress alert acknowledgement services and return link services that control beacon transmissions.
+Open Action Item 7.2: Cospas-Sarsat Participants and MEOSAR providers should conduct analysis to identify suitable options for operating and managing acknowledgement services.
+Open